nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_EMPLOYEE_EDIT.md

 navigate(`/employee/${currentUser.id}`)
 ```

+## Prevent Default for Forms
+Forms are a special element in HTML.
+If you have a `button` inside of a `form` element, when you click on that button it will submit the form.
+On the form's submission, the page will refresh.
+To prevent this from happening, you can capture the event in the `onClick` function for the button and call `preventDefault()` on the event.
+This will prevent the page from refreshing.

 ## What's up with that warning?
 After creating the form and populating the inputs with the values from our employee state, we got this warning in the console: